dsccommunity/ExchangeDsc/README.md

 - **WindowsAuthEnabled**
 - **WSSecurityAuthentication**

-### xExchAutoMountPoint
+### ExchAutoMountPoint

-**xExchAutoMountPoint** is used to automatically find unused disks, and prepare them for use within AutoReseed.
+**ExchAutoMountPoint** is used to automatically find unused disks, and prepare them for use within AutoReseed.
 With the disks that are found, it will assign appropriate volume and database mount points.
-Once fully configured, if a disk fails and is replaced with a new disk, xExchAutoMountPoint will automatically detect it and format and assign an Exchange volume mount point so that AutoReseed can detect it as a spare disk.
+Once fully configured, if a disk fails and is replaced with a new disk, ExchAutoMountPoint will automatically detect it and format and assign an Exchange volume mount point so that AutoReseed can detect it as a spare disk.